-UNESCO Protected Biosphere Reserves in India
+List of Biosphere Reserves in India

 Biosphere reserves are announced by the state or central governments by notification.
 The Governments can nominate them under the UNESCO’s Man and Biosphere (MAB) Programme after its establishment as a biosphere reserve.
 There are 18 biosphere reserves in India.